aznxed/TigerZone_Remastered/README.md

 ![](http://i68.tinypic.com/2yyz9u9.jpg)
 #Welcome to the TigerZone_Remastered!

+This is the Remastered Version.
+The following is a link to the previous version of TigerZone (https://github.com/aznxed/TigerZone).
 More information, such as architecture and design can be found on at our Wiki (https://github.com/aznxed/TigerZone_Remastered/wiki)